OfficeDev/office-js-docs-pr/docs/design/keyboard-shortcuts.md

 ## Configure the manifest

 > [!NOTE]
 > If your add-in's manifest already has an [ExtendedOverrides](../reference/manifest/extendedoverrides.md) element (which would be just below the `<VersionOverrides>` element) then you are already using a feature that leverages extended overrides and you can skip this section.
-Continue with [Create or edit the extended overrides JSON file](#create-or-edit-the-extended-overrides-json-file).
+Continue with [Create or edit the shortcuts JSON file](#create-or-edit-the-shortcuts-json-file).

 ### Configure the add-in to use a shared runtime